Ortus-Solutions/homebrew-boxtap/README.md

 Formula updates must include an updated SHA256 hash of the downloadable `.zip` or `.tgz` package.

-Formula which are overwritten during an automated build and deploy cycle should have their tap file updated to reflect the current hash or instalaltions from this tap will fail.
+Formula which are overwritten during an automated build and deploy cycle should have their tap file updated to reflect the current hash or installations from this tap will fail.

 [1]: http://brew.sh/